superkabuki/threefive_is_SCTE35/README.md

 ### `Q.` What is SCTE-35?

 ### `A.` SCTE-35 is just encoded binary data.
 The SCTE-35 data is used to signal when to splice in commercials and such.
 The decoded variables in SCTE-35 are used determine the type and length of commercials.
-As with most things related to streaming video, it's way too complicated.
-Don't worry though, threefive makes it much easier.
+As with most things related to streaming video, it's way too complicated, but threefive makes it much easier.

 <br>

-# threefive is the most advanced SCTE-35 tool available*

- \* _No asterisks, no exceptions._

 * __Decode SCTE-35__ in __TEN__ formats: __MPEGTS, Base64, Bytes, Dicts, Hex,HLS, Integers,JSON,XML and XML+Binary__.